 How to connect

-- Display Name: Give your data source a name for use within Internal.
+- Name: Give your data source a name for use within Internal.

 What happens when you connect

-When you connect Snowflake to Internal, we'll generate the following for you automatically:
+When you connect DynamoDB to Internal, we'll generate the following automatically:

-- A list and get function for each table in the database (regardless of whether the connecting user account has these privileges).
-Think of these functions as prebuilt SQL queries, so you don't have to write queries for everything.
+- A list, insert, update, and delete function for each table in the database (if the connecting user account has these privileges).
+List functions read data from your tables and allow you to display that data in components - think of these as prebuilt SQL queries, so you don't have to write queries for everything.